Peta ransomware removal instructions

 What is Peta?

-Peta ransomware was discovered by Michael Gillespie, it belongs to the Djvu family.
-Typically, software of this type is designed to encrypt files that are stored on victim's computer.
-In order to decrypt them, victim must purchase a decryption tool or/and key from cyber criminals who designed the program.
-In other words, to pay a ransom.
-Shariz changes filenames of encrypted files by adding the ".peta" extension, for instance, it renames "sample.jpg" to "sample.jpg.peta" and so on.
-It also creates a ransom note, a text file named "_readme.txt", it puts this file in every folder that contains encrypted files.
+Discovered by Michael Gillespie, Peta ransomware belongs to the Djvu family.
+This software is designed to encrypt files stored on the victim's computer.
+To decrypt them, victims are encouraged to purchase a decryption tool and/or key from the cyber criminals who designed the program (i.e., pay a ransom).
+Shariz changes filenames of encrypted files by adding the ".peta" extension.
+For example, "sample.jpg" becomes "sample.jpg.peta".
+It also creates a ransom message within a text file called "_readme.txt" and places this file in every folder that contains encrypted files.

-As stated in the "_readme.txt" file, Peta encrypts all files like photos, documents, databases and data with a strongest encryption algorithm.
-In order to decrypt their files, victims must to contact cyber criminals (Peta developers) via firstname.lastname@example.org or email@example.com email address.
-The decryption key and software cost $980, however, victims are offered a 50% discount.
-To be able to purchase decryption tools cheaper they must contact cyber criminals in 72 hours after encryption.
-In order to make sure that cyber criminals have those tools victims can send them one encrypted file that they will decrypt for free.
-Typically, ransomware developers are the only ones who can provide decryption tools, however, not all of them can be trusted.
-There is a high possibility that cyber criminals will not send them, even after the payment.
-Simply said, there are many cases where people who trusted cyber criminals (paid them a ransom) got scammed.
-As a rule, the only free option is to restore files from a backup.
-However, it is possible only when victims had their data backed up before having a computer infected with a particular ransomware.
+The "_readme.txt" file states that Peta has encrypted all files such as photos, documents, databases and data with the strongest encryption algorithm.
+To decrypt them, victims must contact cyber criminals (Peta developers) via the email@example.com or firstname.lastname@example.org email address.
+A decryption key and software costs $980, however, victims are offered a 50% discount if victims contact cyber criminals within 72 hours of encryption.
+To ensure that cyber criminals have valid tools, victims are permitted to send one encrypted file that they will decrypt free of charge.
+Typically, only ransomware developers can provide decryption tools, however, none can be trusted.
+There is a high probability that cyber criminals will not send any keys or software, even after payment.
+In many cases, people who trust cyber criminals (and pay the ransom) are scammed.
+Generally, the only free option is to restore files from a backup, however, this is possible only if data was backed up prior to computer infection with ransomware.

 Screenshot of a message encouraging users to pay a ransom to decrypt their compromised data:

-There are many ransomware-type programs that are very similar to Peta, some examples are Seto, HILDACRYPT and Lbkut.
-Typically, these programs are used to extract money from victims by forcing them to purchase a tool (or tools) that can decrypt their files.
-Two most common and main differences usually are price of a decryption software (or/and key) and encryption algorithm (symmetric or asymmetric) that is used to lock victim's data.
-Either way, most programs of this type lock files with strong algorithms and decryption without ransomware developers is impossible, unless a program is not finished, has bugs, flaws, etc. In order to avoid data loss caused by ransomware (and having to pay cyber criminals a ransom) it is recommended to have all data backed up and keep it on a remote server like Cloud and/or unplugged storage device.
+There are many ransomware-type programs that are very similar to Peta.
+Examples include Seto, HILDACRYPT, and Lbkut.
+Typically, these programs are used to extort money from victims by forcing them to purchase tools that can decrypt their files.
+Any differences are usually cost of decryption software/key and encryption algorithm (symmetric or asymmetric) used to lock victims' data.
+In any case, most of these programs lock files with strong algorithms.
+Thus, decryption without involvement of ransomware developers is impossible, unless the program is not complete, has bugs, flaws, etc. To avoid data loss caused by ransomware (and paying cyber criminals), have all data backed up and keep it on a remote server such as Cloud and/or an unplugged storage device.